Aggressive Ground Bees

 Behavior and Other Important Facts

-Aggressive Ground Bees5.
-Digger Bees
+Ground Bees

 Have you ever noticed tiny mounds of dirt with a single hole in your garden?
 Digger bees are nature’s underground architects, and they will work tirelessly to tunnel through the soil to create their homes.
-These solitary bees are fascinating to watch and necessary for pollinating plants and flowers.
+These solitary ground bees are fascinating to watch and necessary for pollinating plants and flowers.

 Identification

-Digger bees are smaller bees that range from 7 to 18 mm in length.
+Digger bees are smaller ground bees that range from 7 to 18 mm in length.
 They come in various colors, such as metallic blue or green, and can even be solid black.
 Their hairy legs and bodies help them collect and transport pollen.
 Digger bees look very similar to honeybees, but the nesting habits of the two species differ.

 Nest Building Habits

-As ground nesters, these bees prefer sandy or loose soil with plenty of sunshine.
+As ground nesters, these ground bees prefer sandy or loose soil with plenty of sunshine.
 They often build in gardens, lawns, or even agricultural fields.
 The female burrows several inches deep into the ground and clears cells that branch off from the main tunnel.

 She uses the secretions from her mouth to line the cells and fills them with pollen and nectar before laying the egg.
-Unlike many other bees that lay hundreds of eggs in their lifetime, she will lay a mere 10-20.
+Unlike many other ground bees that lay hundreds of eggs in their lifetime, she will lay a mere 10-20.

 Colony Structure